 Table 5.
-Annual groundwater use for irrigation in Middle Republican NRD, 2022.
+Annual groundwater use for irrigation in Middle Republican NRD, 2023.
 The difference between certified and effective acres is described in the body of the report.

-Year Certified Acres Effective Acres Volume Pumped (acre-feet) Average Depth (inches/effective acre) 2022 298,496.28 285,115.98 391,140.13 16.46
+Year Certified Acres Effective Acres Volume Pumped (acre-feet) Average Depth (inches/effective acre) 2023 298,156.97 284,460.67 284,555.43 10.22

 Irrigation water cannot be used on acres enrolled in a permanent or temporary irrigation decertification program.
-Table 6 summarizes the number of acres within Middle Republican NRD that were enrolled in decertification programs in 2022.
-During 2022, decertification programs in effect in this NRD included CREP.
-In 2022, Middle Republican NRD did not enter into any new contracts with landowners to permanently decertify additional acres from groundwater irrigation.
+Table 6 summarizes the number of acres within Middle Republican NRD that were enrolled in decertification programs in 2023.
+During 2023, decertification programs in effect in this NRD included CREP and a permanent irrigation decertification program jointly funded by Middle Republican NRD and the State's WRCF.
+In 2023, Middle Republican NRD entered into a contract with one landowner to permanently decertify 40 acres from groundwater irrigation and 20 acres from surface water irrigation.

 Table 6.
 Acres within Middle Republican NRD that will no longer be irrigated due to enrollment in a permanent or temporary decertification program.
-During 2022, decertification programs in effect in this NRD included CREP and the NRD's own permanent decertification program, which is partially funded by the WRCF.
-CREP data are as of September 30, 2022.
+During 2023, decertification programs in effect in this NRD included CREP and the NRD's own permanent decertification program, which is partially funded by the state's WRCF.
+CREP data are as of September 30, 2023.

-Year Acres Enrolled in CREP Acres Enrolled in WRCF programs Acres Enrolled in Other Decertification Programs 2022 14,554.92 0 0
+Year Acres Enrolled in CREP Acres Enrolled in WRCF programs Acres Enrolled in Other Decertification Programs 2023 14,024.3 60 0

 The locations of wells used to monitor groundwater levels for all NRDs in the District are shown in Figure 1 (page 5).
-Groundwater level data are reported to the University of Nebraska-Lincoln Conservation Survey Division (CSD) by the NRDs and are made available to the public through CSD and U.S. Geological Survey (USGS) datasets.
-Groundwater level data from these publicly available datasets were generally utilized for the MHO C analysis.
-A summary of the analysis is in the First Five-Year Technical Analysis for the Republican River Basin-Wide Plan: Results and Plan Progress Updates, 2019-2022 report which will be submitted to the legislature in 2024 and made available for download on the basin-wide plan website, https://rrbwp.nebraska.gov.
-Additional groundwater level data are available from the NRD upon request.
+Groundwater level data are provided to NeDNR by this NRD as part of the analysis of MHO C for the basin-wide plan.
+A summary of the analysis is in the First Five-Year Technical Analysis for the Republican River Basin-Wide Plan: Results and Plan Progress Updates, 2019-2022 report which was submitted to the legislature on February 29, 2024, and is available for download on the basin-wide plan website, https://rrbwp.nebraska.gov.
+Groundwater level data are available from the NRD upon request.